 To be eligible, a youth applicant must be:

-Regularly active in church and/or youth group prior to completing an application; and
+Regularly active in church and/or youth group (as much as possible before and during the pandemic) prior to completing an application; and

 Recommended by his/her pastor/youth leader and parent/guardian.